ilessing/ilessing.github.io/_posts/2016-04-21-urls-with-type-smb-not-supported.md

 ---
-After upgrading my Mac OX from 10.10.5 Yosemite to El Capitain 10.11.4 I found that I could no longer connect to SMB or CIFS network shares.
+After upgrading my Mac OS X from 10.10.5 Yosemite to El Capitain 10.11.4 I found that I could no longer connect to SMB or CIFS network shares.

 The error that came up was:

 > There was a problem connecting to the server.
 > URLs with the type smb are not supported.